intel-lab-lkp/linux/Documentation/filesystems/proc.rst

 will be used by the procfs instance when translating pids.
 By default, procfs will use the calling process's active pid namespace.

+Processes can check which pid namespace is used by a procfs instance by using the `PROCFS_GET_PID_NAMESPACE` ioctl() on the root directory of the procfs instance.

 Chapter 5: Filesystem behavior
 ==============================